chadmando/Exchange-Online-PowerShell-Recipes/recipes/organization/enable-mailbox-auditing.md

         False
 ```

-## Mailboxes That Need to Auditing Enabled
+## Mailboxes That Need Auditing Enabled

-If you want auditing for any of the following mailbox types, you will need to enable manually:
+If auditing is required for any of the following mailbox types, you must manually enable it:

 + Resource Mailbox
 + Public Folder Mailbox